JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/two-species_logistic.md

 ## Initial Setup

 Here we add 10 worker processes, given a PC with 12 CPU threads and 32GB RAM.
-For coverage testing we recommend setting this number as discussed in [Import Package and Set Up Distributed Environment](@ref).
+For coverage testing we recommend setting this number as discussed in [Distributed Environment Setup](@ref).
 We also use [LogExpFunctions](https://juliastats.org/LogExpFunctions.jl/stable/) to define the `logit` function.

 ```julia
 using Distributed